Women in IS

 Women in IS aims to plan events and lead outreach to build community and encourage success for all CMU IS students.
 One of our most successful initiatives to date is our peer mentoring program.

-The Women in IS Peer Mentoring Program is designed to provide mentorship and foster connections for first-year women in the Undergraduate Information Systems Program to provide support and resources that will increase their success and engagement as they transition to the university community and as they develop personally, academically, and professionally.
+The Women in IS Peer Mentoring Program is designed to provide mentorship and foster connections for first-year and transfer students in the Undergraduate Information Systems Program to provide support and resources that will increase their success and engagement as they transition to the university community and as they develop personally, academically, and professionally.

 Goal of the program

-- Provide a resource for incoming first-year women in the IS program to feel a sense of belonging in the IS program and CMU community
+- Provide a resource for incoming first-year and transfer students in the IS program to feel a sense of belonging in the IS program and CMU community

 - Assist first-year students in learning successful strategies for navigating the IS and CMU landscape

 - Encourage positive mentoring relationships through activities and guidance from the IS academic advisors